achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 You have 25 XP (5 advances to spend).

-Some sample tokens are here:
+Some sample tokens are [in Google Drive here] (https://drive.google.com/open?id=0B0lb1qfRe-jtQ2dIY3FwQk1QMmc)
-(https://drive.google.com/open?id=0B0lb1qfRe-jtQ2dIY3FwQk1QMmc)

 And there's a [playlist](https://play.spotify.com/user/achall-us/playlist/1NIH7MURguqFqBgcLJxhlj)